 The project aims to support the expansion of existing food growing at Cooper Park, enhance the biodiversity value of the wetlands adjacent to the River Lossie and create an educational resource with interpretation for local schools and organisations.
-There is also an opportunity to explore local renewable energy production within Cooper Park, such as small scale hydro in the River Lossie, installation of small scale solar arrays and geothermal technologies.

 Food growing is already happening at Cooper Park supported by the REAP Grow Elgin Project.
 Greenfingers has plans to create a food growing training centre at Cooper Park nurseries.
 Additional land has been identified to support the expansion of food growing within the park and create an expanded community food growing area.
 The stone and slate building immediately adjacent to the existing small orchard could be repurposed to create a small shop to sell produce.